On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-\begin{prop} If $X$ is an affine scheme over $D$ then the functor $\Lpos X$ is representable by an affine scheme over $k$, namely the Greenberg realization over $k$ of $X$.
-If $X$ is affine and of finite type over $K$, then $\Loop X$ is representable by the localized Greenberg realization over $k$ of $X$. \end{prop}
+\begin{proposition} If $X$ is an affine scheme of finite type over $D$, then the functor $\Lpos X$ is representable by an affine scheme over $k$, namely the Greenberg realization over $k$ of $X$.
+If $X$ is affine and of finite type over $K$, then $\Loop X$ is representable by the localized Greenberg realization over $k$ of $X$. \end{proposition}

-In fact, in all situations that we are going to consider the affine scheme $X$ comes together with a `natural' embedding into some affine space: $\iota: X\subset \Aff^{d}_{K}$.
-With respect to this embedding, the construction of the localized Greenberg realization $\Loop X$ described in the preceeding section produces an explicit direct system $(FX_{i})_{i\in \mathbb{N}}$ of $k$-schemes which represents $\Loop X$.
-We will refer to this direct system as the `natural representation' of $\Loop X$.
-Explicitly, the $i$-th step of the natural representation of $\Loop X$ parametrizes the $K$-points of $X$ whose coordinates (with respect to the embedding $\iota$) have `poles' of order at most $i$.
+In fact, in all situations that we are going to consider, the affine scheme $X$ comes together with an embedding into some affine space, $X\subset \Aff^{d}_{D}$.
+With respect to this embedding, the construction of the localized Greenberg realization $\Loop X$, as described in the preceeding subsection, produces an explicit direct system $(FX_{i})_{i\in \mathbb{N}}$ of $k$-schemes which represents $\Loop X$.
+Explicitly, the scheme in the $i$-th step of this direct system parametrizes the $K$-points of $X$ whose coordinates, with respect to the embedding $X\subset \Aff^{d}_{D}$, have poles of order at most $i$ (i.e., belong to $u^{-i}D$).